smjonas/snippet-converter.nvim/doc/documentation.md

   runtimepath.
 Note: you need to call `require("luasnip.loaders.from_vscode").load(opts)` or `require("luasnip.loaders.from_snipmate").load(opts)` in your config.

+  To load snippets from locations outside of your runtimepath, pass a list of paths to the `opts.paths` table.
+  Example: use `{ paths = "./vscode_snippets" }` to load snippets at `vim.fn.stdpath("config") .. "/vscode_snippets"`.

-  Therefore, the following is a possible output path to store your generated VSCode snippets:
+  Therefore, the following is a suitable output path for your generated snippets:
   ```lua
   vim.fn.stdpath("config") .. "/vscode_snippets"
   ```

-  To load snippets from paths outside of your runtimepath, you can pass the directories to the `opts.paths` table.
-  For VSCode snippets, SnippetConverter will automatically generate a `package.json` file in the root directory.
+  For VSCode snippets, SnippetConverter will automatically generate the required `package.json` file in the root directory.

 ### UltiSnips